osohq/oso/docs/application-library/application-types.rst

 they originated in your application or as a literal in your policy.
 This applies to all of the Polar :ref:`primitive types <basic-types>`: strings, lists, dictionaries, and numbers, in any supported application language.

-Do not, however, attempt to mutate a literal using a method on it;
+.. warning:: Do not attempt to mutate a literal using a method on it.
-literals in Polar are constant, and any changes made to such objects on the application side will not be reflected back to Polar.
+  Literals in Polar are constant, and any changes made to such objects on the application side will not be reflected back to Polar.

 Summary
 =======